Leg0shii/Task-Modeller/README.md

 - [x] only comments when project is created
 - [x] new symbol added is not connected with the selected one but the last
 - [x] select paintwindow on init (first one)

+- [ ] remove every connection attempt if not clicked on another node